Woman who fled Saudi Arabia reaches her new home in Canada

 "This is Rahaf Alqunun, a very brave new Canadian," Foreign Minister Chrystia Freeland said arm-in-arm with the Saudi woman in Toronto's airport.

-Rahaf Mohammed Alqunun smiled broadly as she exited an airport arrival door sporting a Canada zipper hoodie and a UN High Commissioner for Refugees hat, capping a dramatic week that saw her flee her family while visiting Kuwait and before flying to Bangkok.
-From there, she barricaded herself in an airport hotel to avoid deportation and tweeted about her situation.
+Rahaf Mohammed Alqunun smiled broadly as she exited an airport arrival door sporting a Canada zipper hoodie and a U.N.
+High Commissioner for Refugees hat, capping a dramatic week that saw her flee her family while visiting Kuwait and before flying to Bangkok.
+Once there, she barricaded herself in an airport hotel to avoid deportation and tweeted about her situation.

 On Friday, Prime Minister Justin Trudeau announced that Canada would accept Alqunun as a refugee.
 Her situation has highlighted the cause of women's rights in Saudi Arabia, where several women fleeing abuse by their families have been caught trying to seek asylum abroad in recent years and returned home.